Betty, la fea: la historia continúa

 Betty, la fea: la historia continúa (English: Betty, la fea: The Story Continues) is a Colombian television series produced by RCN Televisión for Amazon Prime Video.
 The series is a sequel of Yo soy Betty, la fea, the second sequel from that series after Ecomoda.
 It stars Ana María Orozco and Jorge Enrique Abello.
 It premiered on 19 July 2024.

 In July 2024, the series was renewed for a second season that premiered on 15 August 2025.
-In September 2025, the series was renewed for a third season.
+In September 2025, the series was renewed for a third season that premiered on 28 August 2026.
+In September 2026, the series was renewed for a fourth and final season.